 These two installations along the White River in northwestern Nebraska were the scene of many exciting events during the final two decades of Sioux and Cheyenne resistance on the northern Plains.
 The fort was founded in 1874 to protect the Red Cloud Agency, which had been moved the year before from its first location (1871-73), on the Oregon-California Trail and the North Platte River about 25 miles southeast of Fort Laramie, Wyoming.
 The agency’s mission was to control and issue food and annuities to the Sioux and Cheyenne.
 Among them was the recalcitrant Oglala Chief Red Cloud, who had refused to move onto the Great Sioux Reservation of western South Dakota, created by the Fort Laramie Treaty (1868), and insisted on residing in the unceded territory north of the North Platte.

 Life at the agency was hectic.
 At times 13,000 Indians, many hostile, were camped nearby awaiting supplies.
 Aggravating the situation were their non-reservation kin and Arapaho, residents of the surrounding unceded hunting territory who wintered near the agency to procure food.
-De facto rulers of the agency, the Indians kept the inexperienced, and often dishonest, agents and their staff in a virtual state of siege.
+De facto rulers of the agency, the Indians kept the inexperienced and often dishonest agents and their staff in a virtual state of siege.
 The braves went on a rampage in February 1874 and killed the acting agent.
-The next month, to restore peace, the Army founded Fort Robinson adjacent to the agency and Camp Sheridan near the newly established Spotted Tail Agency, 40 miles to the northeast, which administered mainly the Upper Brules.
-Realizing the troops’ daily presence generated friction, in May the commander relocated the fort about 1½ miles west of the agency.
+The next month, to restore peace, the Army founded Fort Robinson adjacent to the agency and Camp Sheridan near the newly established Spotted Tail Agency, 40 miles to the northeast, which administered mainly the Upper Brule Sioux.
+Realizing the troops’ daily presence generated friction, the commander relocated the fort about 1½ miles west of the agency in May.

 But the Army could not prevent corruption in agency management, which infuriated the Indians.
 In 1875 a special Government commission conducting hearings at various locations throughout the Nation, including the Red Cloud and Spotted Tail Agencies, confirmed reports that agents, other government employees contractors, and freighters were profiting from traffic in Indian food and annuities, many of them inferior.
 The nationwide publicity aroused the ire of eastern humanitarians.

-A far stronger reason for Indian hostility was the violation of the Fort Laramie Treaty represented by the 1874-75 mining invasion of the Black Hills, for which the fort was a way station on the main route to the goldfields.
+A far stronger reason for Indian hostility was the violation of the Fort Laramie Treaty was represented by the 1874-75 mining invasion of the Black Hills of South Dakota, for which the fort was a way station on the main route to the goldfields.
 In September 1875, first at the fort and then at a site eight miles to the east, government representatives tried to buy the hills from the reservation Sioux, but they refused.
-The fort supported campaigns in Wyoming and Montana the next year against the non-reservation and reservation Sioux and Cheyenne who united under Sitting Bull and other leaders and overwhelmed George Custer in June at the Battle of the Little Bighorn.
+The fort supported campaigns in Wyoming and Montana the following year against the non-reservation and reservation Sioux and Cheyenne, who united under Chief Sitting Bull and other leaders and overwhelmed George Custer in June at the Battle of the Little Bighorn.

-Some 4,500 Sioux and Cheyenne, including the Cheyenne, Dull Knife and the Oglala Sioux, Crazy Horse, surrendered in the winter and spring at Fort Robinson and Camp Sheridan.
-As a result of a misunderstanding, in September 1877 the Fort Robinson commander attempted to arrest Crazy Horse.
-Resisting, in the guardhouse, Crazy Horse pulled a knife, a soldier bayoneted him, and he died a short time later in the adjutant’s office next door.
+Some 4,500 Sioux and Cheyenne, including Chief Dull Knife and Crazy Horse, surrendered at Fort Robinson and Camp Sheridan in the winter and spring.
+As a result of a misunderstanding, in September 1877, the Fort Robinson commander attempted to arrest Crazy Horse.
+Resisting in the guardhouse, Crazy Horse pulled a knife, a soldier bayoneted him, and he died a short time later in the adjutant’s office next door.
 An Indian rebellion was averted.

 The next month, however, the Red Cloud and Spotted Tail Agencies and their residents, in accordance with the Black Hills Treaty of 1876, moved to the Pine Ridge and Rosebud Reservations in South Dakota.

-During the late 1870’s, ranchers had begun to move into the area around Fort Robinson and once the railroad arrived, in 1886, homesteaders followed.
+During the late 1870s, ranchers had begun to move into the area around Fort Robinson, and once the railroad arrived in 1886, homesteaders followed.
 The presence of the post mitigated conflicts between the two groups.
-In 1890 the fort’s importance increased as a result of the inactivation of Fort Laramie.
+In 1890 the fort’s importance increased due to the inactivation of Fort Laramie.
 Remaining active through World War II, in its final years, Fort Robinson served as a cavalry base, remount depot, war-dog training center, and prisoner-of-war camp.
 Since 1949, or two years after the Army departed, it has been occupied by the Fort Robinson Beef Cattle Research Station, a joint enterprise of the U.S. Department of Agriculture and the University of Nebraska.

-At the Red Cloud Agency site, to the east of the fort, no remains are extant but a monument commemorates it and the state has conducted some archeological investigation.
-The historic scene is unimpaired by modern intrusions.
+No remains are extant at the Red Cloud Agency site, to the east of the fort, but a monument commemorates it, and the state has conducted some archeological investigation.
+The historical scene is unimpaired by modern intrusions.
 During the summer months, the Nebraska State Historical Society conducts tours to the site from the Fort Robinson Museum.
 The fort and agency sites are on lands owned by the U.S. Government and the State of Nebraska.
-The state park also provides recreational facilities including lodging, camping, fishing and hiking trails.
+The state park also provides recreational facilities, including lodging, camping, fishing, and hiking trails.

 Located in Dawes and Sioux Counties, Fort Robinson is on U.S. 20, about four miles west of Crawford.
 The site of Red Cloud Agency is on an unimproved road, about 1½ miles east of the fort.